apache/pulsar/site2/docs/client-libraries-cpp.md

 pulsar://localhost:6650
 ```

-In a Pulsar cluster in production, the URL looks as follows:
+In a Pulsar cluster in production, the URL looks as follows.
 ```http
 pulsar://pulsar.us-west.example.com:6650
 ```